Bill Waller

 William Lowe Waller Sr. (October 21, 1926 – November 30, 2011) was an American politician and attorney.
-A Democrat, Waller served as the Governor of Mississippi from 1972 to 1976.
+A Democrat, Waller served as the 56th governor of Mississippi from 1972 to 1976.
 Born near Oxford, Mississippi to a farming family, Waller went to law school and in 1950 established a law practice in Jackson.
 Nine years later, he was elected District Attorney of Hinds County, Mississippi.
 Waller attempted to reform the position and provoked the ire of local law enforcement for aggressively prosecuting several cases.
 In 1964, he twice prosecuted Byron De La Beckwith for the murder of civil rights activist Medgar Evers, with both trials resulting in deadlocked juries.
 In 1967, he launched an unsuccessful campaign for governor, finishing fifth in the Democratic primary.

 Waller ran for governor again in 1971, denouncing state establishment leaders and winning in the primary and in the general election.
 Taking office in January 1972, he associated himself with the New South governors, his moderate contemporaries in other Southern states.
 Though unsuccessful in reconciling racial differences within the Mississippi Democratic Party, he brought blacks into state government and successfully shut down the State Sovereignty Commission.
 His tenure was also marked by his significant disagreement with the Mississippi State Legislature.
 After leaving gubernatorial office in 1976, Waller returned to practicing law in Jackson.
 He ran for a U.S. Senate seat in 1978 and for governor again in 1987, losing both races.
 He released his memoirs in 2007 and died four years later.

 Early life

-William Lowe Waller was born on October 21, 1926 near Oxford in Lafayette County, Mississippi to Percy A. Waller and Myrtle Gatewood.
+Waller was born on October 21, 1926, near Oxford in Lafayette County, Mississippi, to Percy A. Waller and Myrtle Gatewood.
 He and his two siblings worked on their parents' 300 acre farm in their youth.
 The family was not affluent, but fared better than many of their neighbors during the Great Depression.
 Waller's father was involved in local politics and a friend of politician Ross Barnett, who later became governor of the state.
 He attended public schools in the Black Jack community of Panola County before graduating from University High School in Oxford in 1944.
 He earned a bachelor's degree in business administration from Memphis State University and a bachelor of laws from the University of Mississippi School of Law.

-In 1950, Waller established his own legal practice in Jackson, Mississippi.
+In 1950, Waller established a legal practice in Jackson, Mississippi.
 He served in the United States Army as an intelligence officer during the Korean War, attaining the rank of sergeant.
 He was offered a commission in the intelligence corps, but he declined, being discharged on November 30, 1953.
 He returned to Jackson to active Army Reserve duty and resumed his legal career.
 He married Carroll Waller on November 11, 1950 and had four sons and a daughter with her.
 One of his sons, Bill Waller Jr., later served as Chief Justice of the Supreme Court of Mississippi and made an unsuccessful bid for gubernatorial office in 2019.